-For the practical tests referred to below, resits only take place in the following academic year (in case there is not enough time to successfully complete the resit (retake) before the end of the academic year):
+For the practical tests referred to below, resits only take place in the following academic year: (in case there is not enough time to successfully complete the resit (retake) before the end of the academic year):

 - Internship

 - Business Research

 - Graduation assignment

-- projects in year 1,2 and 4
+- Projects year 1,2,and 4

-- SUF1 and SUF2 in year 2
+- SUF 1 And SUF 2 in the second year

 - BILL

 - 2. At least two opportunities to take tests that assess the material they have learned will be offered.
-Following these two test opportunities, the material to be studied for the test may be adapted to the material offered in the teaching block prior to the test.
-An up-to-date description of the material to be tested can be found on the FIBS portal in the course manuals (https://connect.fontys.nl/instituten/fibs/StudyProgrammes/IFBM/ propaedeutic phase, main phase of graduation phase.
+Following these two test opportunities, the material to be studied for the test may be adapted to the

+material offered in the teaching block prior to the test.
+An up-to-date description of the material to be tested can be found on the FIBS portal in the course manuals (portal.fontys.nl/FIBS/IFBM - propaedeutic phase, main phase of graduation phase.

 Also further requirements regarding the Internship, Business Research and Graduation assignment can be found on the FIBS portal https://connect.fontys.nl/instituten/fibs/StudyProgrammes/IFBM/